thoughtspot/rest-api-sdk/Java/doc/controllers/metadata.md

 # Unassign Favorite

 To programmatically unassign objects to favorites for a given user account, use this endpoint.

 At least one of user id or username is required.
-When both are given, then id will be considered.Screen reader support enabled.
+When both are given, then id will be considered.
+Screen reader support enabled.

 ```java
 CompletableFuture<Boolean> unassignFavoriteAsync(